mosharaf-i/LTS-project/Dual Link Detection Approach.md

 - Opposite SENS_CIR
 - (No need for a buffer)

 In this type, each street has 2 matching streets as a result.
 Only the opposite side should be selected:
-The parts with different names and Sens_CIR
+Both links connected to a street with same name, but the link's rows has **opposite Sens_CIR**.

 2. Only one side of the dual like has intersection with another street.
 (Few intersections)